karlropkins/AQEval/joss_paper/paper.md

 [see e.g. @reeves2007review; @truong2020selective] and several `R` [@r2025r] packages have
 been developed for their use, e.g. `bcp` [@erdman2008bcp], `changepoint` [@killick2016changepoint], `segmented` [@muggeo2008segmented], and `strucchange` [@zeileis2002strucchange].
-Some have even been applied to air quality time-series, see e.g. [@carslaw2006change, @carslaw2007detecting].
+Some have even been applied to air quality time-series (see e.g. @carslaw2006change, @carslaw2007detecting).
 However, many of those tasked with air quality policy assessment, although highly skilled in a wide range of monitoring activities, are unlike to be able to dedicate sufficient time and resources to the development of in-house expertise in such specialist analyses. `AQEval` was developed to